Surviving the first day of school in Israel.

 Summer holidays - July and August

 If you have enrolled your child in a private gan, vacations days may differ.
-Mostly private gans are closed for 2 weeks only during the summer, between August 15th and August 31st.
+Mostly private gans are closed for 2 weeks during the summer, between August 15th and August 31st.

 Within a week or two, you will be invited to the first of many PTA meetings.
 If you are anxious about your level of Hebrew, take a friend who understands Hebrew well so that they can translate for you.